-1 In the fall of 2022, eight USC fraternities made the decision to disaffiliate and are no longer university recognized student organizations.
-For more information about safety considerations https://greeklife.usc.edu/unaffiliated-organizations/
+&lt;sup>1 Since the fall of 2022, twelve USC fraternities have made the decision to disaffiliate and are no longer university recognized student organizations.
+For more information about safety considerations, visit https://greeklife.usc.edu/unaffiliated-organizations.

 CRIME REDUCTION AND PREVENTION INITIATIVES